nic-jennings/batched-sql-datasource/README.md

     /* CONNECTION INFO */
   }
 };
-// We create two instances of Knex (Read & Write), you can also pass  knex instances instead of a configuration object const db = new MyDataSource(knexConfig, writeKnexConfig);
+// We can either create two instances of Knex (Read & Write) or pass a single connection, you can also pass knex instances instead of a configuration object const db = new MyDataSource(knexConfig, writeKnexConfig);

 const server = new ApolloServer({